BYRIO/krita-webdoc-zh/reference_manual/blending_modes/hsx.rst

 ~~~

 HSV, occasionally called HSB, is a color coordinate system.
 It measures colors in Hue, Saturation, and Value(also called Brightness).
-Value or Brightness specifically reffers to strength at which the pixel-lights on your monitor have to shine.
+Value or Brightness specifically refers to strength at which the pixel-lights on your monitor have to shine.
 It sets Yellow(rgb:1,1,0), Blue(rgb:0,0,1) and White(rgb:1,1,0) at the same Value(100%)

 HSY
 ~~~